Lexicographic ordering

 Description

-, on lines 3–19, has three member variables n
+The class foo, on lines 3–19, has three member variables n, c and

 Getting an ordering relation right with 3 elements or more is